ahbaby/learngit/readme.txt

-this is a learning course.
+This is a learning course.
+git is a free software.